syncfusion-content/maui-docs/MAUI/ComboBox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The following gif image illustrates the result of the above code.
+The following gif image illustrates the result of the above code:

 ![.NET MAUI ComboBox populating using data binding](Images/GettingStarted/ComboBoxGettingStarted.gif)

 ## Editing

 The `ComboBox` control supports editable and non-editable modes to choose items.
-To enable editing functionality, set the `IsEditable` property as `true`.
-The default value is `false`.
+To enable the editing functionality, set the `IsEditable` property as `true.` The default value is `false.`

 {% tabs %}
 {% highlight XAML %}